cseanburns/electronic_resource_mgmt/src/10-licensing-basics.md

 - territory: where the license applies,
 - fees or royalties: whether the licensee has to pay for the license, and if so, how much,
 - revocation terms: under what circumstances the license can be revoked, and
-- warranties and liabilities: any guarantees provided by either party and limitations on liability).
+- warranties and liabilities: any guarantees provided by either party and limitations on liability.

 As an example, the California Digital Library, via the University of California, provides a [checklist][checklist] and a copy of their standard license agreement.